 Although Lech and Zürs cover all the levels, prepared pistes favour the intermediate skiers and better.

-Expert skiers will never get bored thanks to the wide-open expanses of off piste powder that is among the best in Europe.
+Expert skiers will never get bored thanks to the wide-open expanse of off-piste powder; among the best in Europe.

 Real experts can find off-piste and out of bounds places that will take their breath away.
 There is really something for everyone here.